Skip to main content

 00:50:15:12 – 00:50:48:20

 Actually, you’ll become uncompetitive if you’re not doing that.
 And so I think that’s one thing that will happen.
-And I think for us as well.
-The other thing is being very open and public about the targets you’re setting and how you’re performing against those targets.
-I think one of the one of the biggest mistakes I think we would have we could could have made, which we have, is if you, you know, set those internal targets, they sit there on the shelf and you kind of then you think about them two months before that, you go in and you realize, you know, we did them, but you’re not really accountable to any one of them yourselves.
+And I think for us as well, the other thing is being very open and public about the targets you’re setting and how you’re performing against those targets.
+I think one of the one of the biggest mistakes I think we would have we could have made, which we haven’t, is if you, you know, set those internal targets, they sit there on the shelf and you kind of then you think about them two months before they’re due again and you realize you’re nowhere near them, but you’re not really accountable to any one apart from yourselves.

 00:50:48:22 – 00:51:09:18

 Is that really going to have meaningful change?
-So, you know, committing sort of committing to, you know, publicly putting those out and in the public domain know every 12 months for us to think that report where we’re talking about the targets we set, the ones we’ve hit, the ones we haven’t had reason to have any mitigation reasons behind why we’re struggling in some areas, because they’re all those things.
+So, you know, committing to publicly putting those out every 12 months.
+For us it’s an impact report where we’re talking about the targets we set, the ones we’ve hit, the ones we haven’t had reason to have any mitigation reasons behind why we’re struggling in some areas, because there are those things.

 00:51:09:18 – 00:51:26:04

-I think the businesses need to understand that it can’t always be perfect.
-So you set yourself these targets and then you get into them operationally.
-You know, for whatever reason, it could be technology, it could be changes in your business that actually means you can’t actually achieve those things.
-So, you know, if you’re not doing that, how are you going to move something else?
+I think businesses need to understand that it can’t always be perfect when you set yourself these targets and then you get into them operationally.
+You know, for whatever reason, it could be technology, it could be changes in your business that means you can’t achieve those things.
+So, you know, if you’re not doing that, how are you going to move something else that you do have control over?

 00:51:26:06 – 00:51:44:13